FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_commands_intro/Querying_a_component_.md

     "linkTitle": "MQUERY - Querying a component ", "weight": "300"
-}This page describes how to use the <span id="MQUERY_command"></span>MQUERY command to query the various Transfer CFT{{< TransferCFT/componentshortname  >}} components.
+}This page describes how to use the <span id="MQUERY_command"></span>MQUERY command to query the various {{< TransferCFT/axwayvariablesComponentShortName  >}} components.

 You can use this command to check transfers that should have started but are blocked, check a scheduled job that has not started, or to provide information when troubleshooting performance issues as shown in the examples below.

 The MQUERY command sends the requested internal information to display in the log.

-CFTUTIL command lets you list the allocation of Transfer CFT{{< TransferCFT/transfercftname  >}} connections:
+CFTUTIL command lets you list the allocation of {{< TransferCFT/suitevariablesTransferCFTName  >}} connections:

 - The connections by partners (IN,OUT and reserved in “retry”)
 - The connections which are taken by protocols awaiting of FPDU.CONNECT (unknown partner)